 Good hygiene also protects you from common bacteria such as E. coli and salmonella that can be transmitted to you from your pets.
 The last thing you need if you are already sick is to be infected with another disease.

-A mask on your dog will not protect them or you from contracting or spreading the virus.
-It will only upset your dog.
+A mask on your dog or cat will not protect them or you from contracting or spreading the virus.
+It will only upset your pet.

 Face masks should be used by people who are sick or have the virus.
 The Journal of the American Medical Association puts it this way: